-But, of course, there is always a certain amount of risk in real estate.
+But, of course, there are no guarantees in real estate.

-When your property appreciates you have a larger asset to borrow against, and you make a better profit when you sell.
+When your property appreciates you have more resources to borrow against, and you'll generate a better profit when you sell.

-It's important that you pick a real estate agent in Branson who recognizes the factors that influence local prices.
+The most important element is that you select a REALTOR® in Branson who understands the factors that drive local prices.

-A lot of people guess that the economy is the top factor affecting real estate appreciation.
+The economy is thought to be the major factor affecting real estate appreciation.

-there are quite a few factors on a national level that influence your home's value: unemployment, mortgage rates, consumer confidence, and more.
+there are several factors on a national level that adjust your house's value: unemployment, interest rates, the stock market, and more.

-But the most significant factors that decide your property's value are specific to the local Branson economy and housing market.
+However, your home's value and the factors that play the biggest role in its appreciation are specific to the local Branson economy and housing market.

-Recent home sales - You should receive data on the recent real estate sales in the neighborhoods that you're asking about from your real estate agent.
-You'll need to know figures like how long a house stays on the market and seller discounts.
+The latest home sales - You should receive information on the recent real estate sales in the neighborhoods that you're asking about from your real estate agent.
+You'll want to analyze figures like how long a house stays on the market and seller discounts.

 All these play a part.